Please Click Above

 If you need to report your child as absent for any reason, there are several ways that you can do this:

-1. Use Student Absence Reporting via the Parentmail App
+- Use Student Absence Reporting via the MCAS App

-Our School policy states that we are only able to authorise 3 days of illness without medical evidence.
-If your child is still absent after this 3 day period, then their absence will be marked as unauthorised unless you are able to provide medical evidence, such as a photograph of prescribed medication clearly showing the student’s name and the date it was prescribed, or a hospital/doctors note or confirmation of a doctor’s appointment etc.
+Our School policy states that we are only able to authorise 3 days of absence for physical or mental illness without medical evidence.
+If your child is still absent after this 3-day period, then their absence will be marked as unauthorised unless you are able to provide medical evidence, such as a photograph of prescribed medication clearly showing the student’s name and the date it was prescribed, or a hospital/doctors note or screenshot of a confirmation of a doctor’s appointment etc. You do not need to pay for a doctors note.

 You can only allow your child to miss school if: